-Definition of Project Scope Management
+Definition of Scope Management (PMI™)

 Project Scope Management includes the processes required to ensure that the project includes all the work required, and only the work required, to complete the project successfully.
 Managing the project scope is primarily concerned with defining and controlling what is and is not included in the project.
 (PMBOK® Guide)

 Project scope is the work that needs to be accomplished to deliver a product, service, or result with the specified features and functions.

 Product scope are the features and functions that characterize a product, service, or result.